 There are two ways to add a new region or area to the zone’s BMLT server: either start with data from the NA World Service Office, or enter everything from scratch.
 In either case, first request a login for your area or areas.
 Then fire up the meeting editor at https://bmlt.wszf.org/main_server, and start editing or entering meetings.
 The BMLT documentation has details on how to use it.
-For special considerations regarding entering information for virtual and hybrid meetings, please see this blog post: BMLT, Virtual Meetings, and the Pandemic Part 2.
+For special considerations regarding entering information for virtual and hybrid meetings, please see these blog posts: BMLT Root Server Release 2.16.0 and also BMLT, Virtual Meetings, and the Pandemic Part 2.
 Also see our WSZF tutorial videos.

 Have a web page set up to display the meeting data for your area or region — then you can check that the meetings you are entering are showing up as you want them to.
 (Remember to refresh the display as you go.)
 See Displaying Meeting Data for how to set up the display.

 In either case, once you start moving your meeting information to BMLT, don’t send meeting updates to NA World Services using your old data — this will now be handled via BMLT (see “NAWS Export” on the Maintaining Meeting Data page).